Medical expert of the article

 - Allergic reactions.

-There are other conditions that provoke an increase in the number of red blood cells against the background of hyperthermia.
+There are also other conditions that provoke an increase in the number of red blood cells against the background of hyperthermia.
 There are bacterial infections (typhoid fever, intestinal infection) that affect the growth of red blood cells.
 This is observed in hemophilia, intoxication, thrombocytopenia.

 Red blood cells and mucus in the urine of a child